ESMWG/NoahMP/README.md

 ```
 In this case, the NetCDF develoment header files and runtime libraries will be assumed under "`$NETCDF/include`" and "`$NETCDF/lib`", respectively.

-If these settings do not match your configurations, you have to specify  the NetCDF include and library pathes separately:
+If these settings do not match your configurations, you have to specify  the NetCDF include and library pathes separately using two environmental variables `NETCDF_INC` and `NETCDF_LIB`:
 ```bash
 export NETCDF_INC=$your_netcdf_include_directory
 export NETCDF_LIB=$your_netcdf_library_directory
 ```

 NoahMP uses two NetCDF libraries for Fortran and C respectively:
 `libnetcdff` and `libnetcdf`.
-Make sure that these two files are in your NetCDF library path.
+Make sure that the two files are all in your NetCDF library path.
 If the user's NetCDF library combined them together (only has one), the user will need to manually change this part in order to successfully compile NoahMP.
 See the section below on porting about how to change this.

 Notes: If you are going to create model output file that is more than 2Gb,